askrix/SLASH/README.md

 - torchsummary
 - GradualWarmupSheduler

-### 1.3 Virtualenv
+### 1.3 Virtual environment
 To use virtualenv run the following commands.
 This creates a new virtual environment and installs all packages needed.
 Tested Python Versions 3.6.
-For using cuda version `10.x` with pytorch remove the `+cu113` version appendix in the `requirements.txt` file otherwise it will use Cuda version `11.3`.
+For using cuda version `10.x` with pytorch remove the `+cu113` version appendix in the `requirements.txt` file otherwise it will use CUDA version `11.3`.
 ```
 python3 -m venv slash_env
 source slash_env/bin/activate